How to Remove Ink Stains From Clothes

 3. Wash the Garment in Hot Water

-Wash normally, using the hottest water recommended for the fabric type.
-Before drying, check to make sure the entire stain was removed.
-If any trace of the stained area remains, repeat the cleaning steps.
+• Before drying, check to make sure the entire stain was removed and if any trace of the stain remains, repeat the cleaning steps.

 person rinsing garment in the sink